How to account for legal settlements without creating a tax nightmare

 Plaintiff settlement funds in your trust account require individual client ledger entries.
 Your records must show this specific client has $500,000 in trust, separate from any other client funds you hold.

+For cash-basis firms: when the fee transfers from trust to operating account.
+For accrual-basis firms: when the settlement agreement is executed.
+Either way, you recognize only your fee, not the gross settlement.
 The timing of legal settlement revenue recognition directly affects your tax liability.
 Recognize too early, and you pay taxes on money that has not cleared all obligations.
 Recognize too late, and you defer income inappropriately.

 When is contingency fee revenue earned?